 A calm and peaceful territory

-Along the Dordogne, discover the Foyen Country between country houses and vineyards.
-Territory bordering the Dordogne and Lot-et-Garonne, the Pays Foyen is full of activities and sites to discover.
+Along the Dordogne, discover the Pays Foyen between bastides and vineyards.
+Bordering the Dordogne and the Lot-et-Garonne, the Pays Foyen abounds in activities and sites to discover.
 Between historical heritage and wine castles, the Pays Foyen remains a calm and peaceful territory along the water.

 Vines and a wine appellation

 Also called "Porte du Périgord", Pays Foyen is at the heart of the AOC vineyards of Sainte-Foy-Côtes-de-Bordeaux.
-From the Middle Ages, Sainte-Foy-La-Grande benefited from prosperity thanks to the wine trade which took place in its port located away from the city, as well as activities related to the main local production: coopers and marine carpenters who set up their workshops along the river.
+From the Middle Ages, Sainte-Foy-La-Grande benefited from prosperity thanks of the wine trade which took place in its port located away from the city, as well as activities related to the main local production: coopers and marine carpenters who set up their workshops along the river.

 Under English domination until 1450, the wines of the area were shipped on barges to Libourne and Blaye to be loaded on ocean-going ships bound for the British Isles.

 Bastides to discover

-Sainte-Foy-la-Grande bastide of the XIIIth century is located at the eastern end of the Gironde department.
-The city is one of the smallest municipalities in France and covers 51 hectares.
+Sainte-Foy-la-Grande bastide of the XIIInd century is located at the eastern end of the Gironde department.
+The city is one of the smallest communes in France and covers 51 hectares.
 It is the oldest of the Gironde bastides.

 “From the square to the arcades, the heart of the bastide of Sainte-Foy-la-Grande, discover the streets and alleys of the great city: the Church of Notre-Dame, the market hall, the temple… You will be seduced by the extraordinary variety of old stone or half-timbered houses that dot the city.
 To end your journey, a walk along the quays will allow you to admire the panorama over the Dordogne »

 Do not miss the Saturday morning market, which offers local products.
 Classified among the 100 most beautiful markets in France, it attracts many inhabitants and tourists.

 Excavator, unlike Sainte-Foy-la-Grande, is not a “new built” country house.
 It was built on the site of or near an earlier medieval market town.
 Thus, there was a castle (castrum) attested in 1242 well before the creation of the bastide.
 The village developed around the castle, which today no longer exists.